 Through this life experience, The Fluidity Project was born.
 Your identity can change as you grow.
 I want to focus on this growth.
 I want to empower those young and old and highlight where they're at in their lives and what they've been through.

 Please fill out the form below if you want to be a part of The Fluidity Project.
-I want to photograph anybody and everybody in the LGBTGIA+ community.
+I want to photograph anybody and everybody in the LGBTQIA+ community.
 And I truly mean everybody.
 I would love to work with LGBTGIA+ youth and elders.
 I want to highlight those who may be in an opposite sex relationship so they don't feel queer enough.
 I want to highlight body diversity and different races.
 I want to highlight YOU.

 I will be sorting through all of the inquiries I receive and reaching out as soon as I can.
 I cannot guarantee to have time to work with every single person - but I promise I want to.
 We will work together to create an artistic photo session that represents you and your journey.
 I can't wait to meet you.